 Recognition for Leaving the Safe Harbor

-Leaving the Safe Harbor is available for preorder here.
+Leaving the Safe Harbor is available for you to purchase wherever you buy your books.
+Including on Amazon, here.